Notable Children's Books - 2025

 Expressive language and mesmerizing artwork present the drama of volcanic eruptions on land, under the sea, and in space.

-After three aliens crash-land in Mr. Li's field, he and the community extend their hospitality to these curious creatures as they repair their ship.
+After three aliens crash-land in Mr. Li's field, he and the community extend their hospitality to these curious creatures while they repair their ship.

-A school bus lives multiple lives as it serves unique communities in a small town over the passage of time.
+As time passes, a school bus lives multiple lives as it serves a small town's unique and changing communities.

 MIDDLE

-Beti and her loving family revel in living in tune with nature and the passing seasons in their little round house.
+In their little round house, Beti and her loving family live in tune with nature and revel in the passing of the seasons.

-During a family visit, Summer learns about a nearby residential school where Indigenous children were forced to live, and she is convinced her strange dreams are about a real girl who escaped from the school.
+During a family trip, Summer (Cree) learns about a nearby residential school where Indigenous children were forced to live, and she is convinced she's been dreaming about a real girl who escaped from the school.

-This inspirational biography follows the Hall of Fame career of Clemente, a Puerto Rican baseball player, who battled racism and paved the way for Latin American ball players.
+This inspirational biography follows the career of Hall of Famer Clemente, a Puerto Rican baseball player who battled racism and paved the way for Latin American ball players.
 (Sibert Honor Book)

 This informative picture book explores the complex social structure of leafcutter ants, comparing their colony to a bustling human city with each ant performing specialized roles essential for the community's survival.

-The story of how Dr. John Snow traced the source of a cholera outbreak in 1854 London to a neighborhood water pump, stopping the spread of the disease.
+The story of how Dr. John Snow traced the source of a cholera outbreak in 1854 London to a neighborhood water pump and stopped the spread of the disease.

 The Fabulous Fannie Farmer: Kitchen Scientist and America's Cook.
 By Emma Bland Smith.
 Illus. by Susan Reagan.
 Calkins Creek, $18.99 (9781635926125)

-The biography of renowned chef, instructor, and cookbook author, Fannie Farmer, who popularized standard measurements and revolutionized the science of cooking.
-Included are two of her original recipes.
+Vintage-style illustrations set the tone for this scrumptious picture-book biography of renowned chef, instructor, and cookbook author, Fannie Farmer, who popularized standard measurements and revolutionized the science of cooking.
+Recipes included!

 The seemingly impossible construction of the Golden Gate Bridge is shown through the eyes of two children living in San Francisco.